-Other Accounting Literature includes, for example, FASAB Concepts Statements: the pronouncements referred to in category (b) of paragraph 5 when not specifically made applicable to federal reporting entities by the FASAB; pronouncements of other accounting financial reporting standards-setting bodies, such as Financial Accounting Standards Board, Governmental Accounting Standards Board, International Accounting Standards Board, and International Public-Sector Accounting Standards Board; professional associations or regulatory agencies; and accounting literature depends on its relevance to particular circumstances, the specificity of the guidance, and the general recognition of the issuer or author as an authority.
+8. Other Accounting Literature includes, for example, FASAB Concepts Statements; the pronouncements referred to in category (b) of paragraph 5 when not specifically made applicable to federal reporting entities by the FASAB; pronouncements of other accounting and financial reporting standards-setting bodies, such as the FASB, Governmental Accounting Standards Board, International Accounting Standards Board, and International Public Sector Accounting Standards Board; professional associations or regulatory agencies; and accounting textbooks, handbooks, and articles.
+The appropriateness of other accounting literature depends on its relevance to particular circumstances, the specificity of the guidance, and the general recognition of the issuer or author as an authority.
 For example, FASAB Concepts Statements would normally be more influential than other sources in this category.
-A listing of other helpful resources is currently located at http://www.fasab.gov/links-to-other-helpful-websites.
-Additionally, other FASAB sources of information, as annotated below, is currently located at: http://www.fasab.gov/document-by-chapter.